Insights

 Diversification of income through more products and platforms

 It might be TikTok due to its high number of users, engagement, and content volume.
-However, just in the last year and a half, a variety of platforms have released 10 different ways for creators to monetise and test their content and increase their reach:
+However, just in the last year and a half, a variety of platforms have released 10 different ways for creators to monetize and test their content and increase their reach:

 This indicates a fight for getting the highest share of creators across the different platforms.
 Creators will flock to where they can best reach their audience, so no platform is safe.
-And after a tremulous year for X, perhaps a new social platform will emerge

 Unified and more holistic measurement approaches

 Currently, brands are using a fragmented approach where the KPIs aren’t necessarily clear and are different across all organizations and brands.
-But in 2024, we expect this measurement puzzle to shift to a unified measurement strategy.
+But in 2025, we expect this measurement puzzle to shift to a unified measurement strategy.

 There will be actionable ways to measure activity at each stage of the funnel, with a focus on value over vanity.
 We see it as: